 The provision represents the most recent reasonable estimated decommissioning costs of the old power stations located at Union and Vieux Fort.
+These power stations are scheduled to be decommissioned in 2023.

-22. Deferred Tax Liability
+23. Deferred Tax Liability

-Deferred tax liability is calculated in full on temporary differences under the statement of financial position liability method using a principal tax rate of 30% (2020 - 30%).
+Deferred tax liability is calculated in full on temporary differences under the statement of financial position liability method using a principal tax rate of 30% (2021 - 30%).
 The movement on the deferred tax liability account is as follows: